Under one roof in Duluth

 In fall, salties wait on Lake Superior for their turn to load grain in the harbor.

-Then we had lunch, watching the arrival of the Canadian Olympic from the picture window next to our table.
+Over lunch at the Boat Club, we watched the arrival of the Canadian Olympic from the picture window next to our table.

 Our last stop was DeWitt-Seitz Marketplace, where we bought chocolate ore boats and chocolate-almond toffee at Hepzibah's.